paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 **(c) Database.—** The Secretary, in partnership with the State approving agencies under this chapter, shall establish a searchable database or use an existing system, as the Secretary considers appropriate, to serve as a central repository for information required for or collected during site visits for the risk-based survey developed under subsection (a), so as to improve future oversight of educational institutions with programs of education approved under this chapter.

-**(d) Notice.—** To the maximum amount feasible, the Secretary, or a State approving agency, as applicable, shall provide not more than one business day of notice to an educational institution before conducting a targeted risk-based survey of the institution under this section.
+**(d) Notice.—** To the maximum amount feasible, the Secretary, or a State approving agency, as applicable, shall provide not more than two business days of notice to an educational institution before conducting a targeted risk-based survey of the institution under this section.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (d).
+Pub.
+L. 118–210 substituted “two business days” for “one business day”.

 2023—Subsec. (d).
 Pub.
 L. 117–333 added subsec. (d).

 2021—Pub.
 L. 117–16, § 7(b)(1), made technical correction to directory language of Pub.
 L. 116–315, § 1013(a)(1), which enacted this section.